accelazh/accelazh.github.io/_posts/2023-01-15-A-Holistic-View-of-Distributed-Storage-Architecture-and-Design-Space.md

     * __CRUSH__.
 Ceph invented CRUSH algorithm which is a hash based placement algorithm.
 It generate random but deterministic placement, and limits excessive migration during node membership change.
 Compared to consistent hashing, CRUSH supports hierarchical failure domains organized as a tree, and different weights of devices.

+    * __Placement dimensions__.
+Hash-based placement is usually single-dimensional by partitioning key space, but placement problem is fundamentally a multi-dimensional resource scheduling problem.
+Placement Group / VNode provide something in the middle.

   * __Content-based addressing__.
 Placement is determined by the hash of the data block content, so that dedup is automatic.
 The example is XtremeIO.
 We mentioned it before.